composer/composer/doc/01-basic-usage.md

 you can browse and search for packages.

 Any open source project using Composer is recommended to publish their packages on Packagist.
-A library doesn't need to be on Packagist to be used by Composer, but it enables discovery and adoption by other developers more quickly.
+A library does not need to be on Packagist to be used by Composer, but it enables discovery and adoption by other developers more quickly.

 ## Platform packages